Access graph: a novel graph representation of public transport networks for accessibility analysis: Introduction

-To address the above-mentioned shortcomings, we propose a novel graph representation, called the access graph, where two nodes share an edge if they can be reached from one another within a given travel time budget.
-The matrix of generalised travel times is based on two standard PTN representations, the so-called L- and P-space representations, where nodes represent service stops.
-In L-space, or space-of-infrastructure, there is an edge between two nodes if they represent consecutive stops on a line, whereas in P-space, or space-of-service, there is an edge between each pair of nodes lying along the same line, reflecting the ability of passengers to travel between nodes without transfer.
-Edge weights may represent in-vehicle and waiting time, for L-space and P-space, respectively \citep{luo2020can}.
-The distance matrices of the corresponding representations are used to calculate generalised travel times.
+In line with the above reasoning, and to address the discussed shortcomings, we propose a novel graph representation of PT networks dedicated for accessibility analysis, called the \textit{Access Graph}, or \textit{A-space}, where two nodes share an edge if they can be reached from one another within a given travel time budget.
+The construction of the access graph is based on the matrix of generalised travel obtained from L- and P-space representations.
+The generalised travel time incorporates three components: in-vehicle time, waiting time, and transfer penalties, the latter two weighted with empirically obtained perceived relative costs.

+The resulting representation is time-budget dependent, and the edge set of the access graph will differ for each value of $t_b$.
+When time budget equals zero, the access graph will be empty, and when it reaches the maximum generalised travel time, the access graph will form a clique.
+The edges of the access graph can be seen as representing functional connections between nodes.
 Importantly, in the resulting graph representation, while retaining the same set of nodes, the edges directly indicate accessibility between two nodes.
-Specifically, node degree in the access graph directly provides the number of reachable nodes within a specific time budget limit.
-Based on this representation, we study the temporal dependence of node degree distributions, focusing on average degree.
-Furthermore, access equity is among the most pressing issues in accessibility-based design, where large (spatial) disparities in access to PT impact available opportunities for different social groups \citep{ neutens2015accessibility, el2016cost, karner2018assessing, bittencourt2023evaluating}.
+Specifically, node degree in the access graph directly provides the number of reachable nodes within a specific time budget limit, corresponding to the traditional cumulative opportunities accessibility measure \cite{levinson2020towards}.
+Based on this representation, we study the temporal dependence of node degree distributions.

+Furthermore, the distributional aspect of accessibility is one of the most pressing issues in accessibility-based design, where large (spatial) disparities in access to PT impact available opportunities for different social groups \citep{neutens2015accessibility, el2016cost, karner2018assessing, bittencourt2023evaluating, ponkanen2025spatial}.
 To this end, the Gini coefficient of the degree distribution is used as an indicator of access inequality \citep{gori2020equity}.

 The contribution of this study is threefold: